DanWatson1984/Fittech-Project-2/README.md

 Logistic Regression Model
 Basic Neural Network
+Random Forest Model

 Kaggle Dateset
-About Dataset
+Analyze diamonds by their cut, color, clarity, price, and other attributes About Dataset
 Context
 This classic dataset contains the prices and other attributes of almost 54,000 diamonds.
 It's a great dataset for beginners learning to work with data analysis and visualization.